 In addition to the risk of electric shock, electrical wires that are exposed to any form of water can corrode, causing a faulty connection, which then becomes a fire hazard.

 Besides those critical concerns, the presence of moisture can also affect the appearance of the lighting fixtures and ceiling fans you choose for these areas.
-The blades of ceiling fans that are not specifically marked as “damp-rated” or “wet-rated” can warp and lighting fixtures’ finishes may become pitted, tarnished, or discolored due to moisture.
+Blades on ceiling fans that aren’t damp-rated or wet-rated can warp.
+Finishes on light fixtures that aren’t built for outdoor use can become pitted, tarnished or discolored.

 Wet vs. Damp Listing

-First of all, you’ll want to select a ceiling fan or lighting fixture that carries safety certification from a reputable testing agency such as Underwriters Laboratory (UL) or Intertek ETL.
-These products will be clearly marked on the physical package as well as in the online description as being safe for operation in “dry” locations, “damp,” or “wet” locations — and that distinction is important.
+First of all, select a ceiling fan or lighting fixture that carries safety certification from a reputable testing agency such as Underwriters Laboratory (UL) or Intertek ETL.
+These products will be clearly marked on the physical package and in the online description as being safe for operation in “dry” locations, “damp” locations or “wet” locations — and that distinction is important.

 Lighting fixtures and ceiling fans that are marked “suitable for damp locations” are approved for areas that are regularly exposed to moisture and condensation, such as: